JWalburn/CIS385/source/subject/index.rst

 Power BI is according to Microsoft " A Business analytics solution that lets you visualize your data and share insights across your organization.
 Connect hundreds of data sources and bring your data to life with live dash boards and report."
-The first part of the project i plan on working though a course that from Udemy.
-I will quickly outline the course path below.
+The first part of the project I plan on working though a course from Udemy.
+Below is a quick outline the course path below.

 * Section 1 : Introduction
 * Section 2 : Intro Power BI